 #4 Favorite Scrubs – Greys Anatomy Scrubs

-I’ve worn these quite a bit in the past and they’re in my regular rotation.
+I’ve worn these quite a bit in the past, and they’re in my regular rotation.
 They’re by far the softest and snuggliest.
-However, if you sweat in them they get a bit heavy.
+However, if you sweat in them, they get a bit heavy.
 I’ve had to get a size larger than usual in the tops just so they fit my longer torso, and because of that, they’re not as formfitting.

 Cons – They are a slightly higher price-point.
 I have a long torso, therefore the tops are a little short on me and I need to wear a tank top underneath.
-They can be kind of heavy.
+They can be heavy.
 No yoga-pant waistband.

 My preferred top is the Grey’s Anatomy Cross Over Tunic Scrub Top, and my preferred pant is the Signature Olivia 5-Pocket Cargo Scrub Pant.